KlasMvW/typesafe_units/README.md

 The aim of TU is to be

 * compliant to definitions and guides of official bodies.
-For SI units, TU aims for compliance with the definitions issued by Bureau Interbational des Poids et Mesures (BIPM).
+For SI units, TU aims for compliance with the definitions issued by Bureau International des Poids et Mesures (BIPM).
 See [link to bimp.org](https://www.bipm.org/documents/20126/41483022/SI-Brochure-9.pdf) for details.
 * (type)safe
 * easy to use
 * light weight